spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

   - *Infrastructure* profiles provide the essential components for workload cluster deployments within a [tenant](../../glossary-all.md#tenant): Operating System (OS), Kubernetes, Network, and Storage.
 Collectively, these layers form the infrastructure for your cluster.
 For more information, review the [Create an Infrastructure Profile](../cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) guide.

   - *Add-on* profiles are exclusively composed of add-on layers.
 They do not contain infrastructure components and are instead designed for reusability across multiple clusters and multiple projects within a tenant.
-They provide the flexibility to configure clusters based on specific requirements.
-Refer to the [Create an Add-on Profile](../cluster-profiles/create-cluster-profiles/create-addon-profile/create-addon-profile.md) guide for more information.
+Since they provide the flexibility to configure clusters based on specific requirements, *add-on* profiles can be added to *infrastructure* profiles to create what we call a *full profile*.
+For an overview of how to build add-on profiles using various types of layers, review the [Create an Add-on Profile](../cluster-profiles/create-cluster-profiles/create-addon-profile/create-addon-profile.md) guide.

   - *Full profiles* combine infrastructure packs with add-on layers.
 By adding layers, you can enhance cluster functionality.
 For example, you might add system apps, authentication, monitoring, ingress, load balancers, and more to your cluster.
 Refer to the [Create a Full Profile](../cluster-profiles/create-cluster-profiles/create-full-profile.md) guide for more details.